blutui/blutui-examples/README.md

 courier dev      # serves at https://localhost:8080
 ```

+---

-Requires the [Courier CLI](https://www.blutui.com/docs/courier) and a
+Both examples require the [Courier CLI](https://www.blutui.com/docs/courier)
-`courier.json` pointing at your own site handle (not committed — see
+and a `courier.json` pointing at your own site handle (not committed — see
 `.gitignore`).